Atlanta Failure to Treat Sepsis Attorney

 Sepsis can be fatal.
 When medical professionals delay the diagnosis or fail to treat sepsis, the patient may suffer serious injury or death.
 Injured patients and families of the deceased have the right to seek compensation in medical malpractice or wrongful death claims.

 If you have been injured a lost a loved one because of failure to treat sepsis, Grant Law Office can help.
-Contact our office at (404) 995-3955 to schedule a free case consultation, at no obligation.
+Contact our office at (866) 249-5513 or (404) 995-3955 to schedule a free case consultation, at no obligation.

 Our Atlanta personal injury attorneys have been providing effective representation to people injured by medical negligence for more than 30 years.
 Wayne Grant is an American Board of Professional Liability Attorneys (ABPLA) Board Certified Medical Malpractice Lawyer who represents plaintiffs in a range of medical negligence cases.

 Facts About Sepsis